engr-advising/engr-advising.github.io/genadv.rst

 	* How many credits you wish to take.
 	* Pre- and co-requisites (see Documents section below).
 	* When you hope to graduate.

+How to Register for Classes
+***************************

+You should determine your registration date by checking the `Maritime College calendar <https://www.calendarwiz.com/calendars/calendar.php?crd=maritimedemo>`_.
+Your class standing is determined based on the degree completion percentage shown in DegreeWorks, broken down as follows:
+	* Freshman: 0-24%
+	* Sophomore: 25-49%
+	* Junior: 50-74%
+	* Senior: 75% and above

+Registration begins promptly at 6 AM.
+It is recommended that before registration begins, you determine which classes and sections you wish to take, and write down the CRN for each one.
+You should also have your registration PIN, provided by your advisor during registration, ready.
+The registrar's page has a `tutorial <https://www.sunymaritime.edu/sites/default/files/2022-01/Self%20Service%20Registration%20Instructions.pdf>`_ to assist you in using the CRN's to register to classes.
+This document also explains the various errors that can occur during registration.

 Documents
 ---------